The Mirror-Prox Sliding Method for Non-smooth decentralized saddle-point problems: Mirror-prox sliding for decentralized optimization

-The first method is the mirror prox-sliding without stochastic operator (see Algorithm \ref{alg:mps_deterministic_distr}.
+The first method is the mirror prox-sliding without stochastic operator (see Algorithm \ref{alg:mps_deterministic_distr}).
 It contains two loops: external and internal.
-Note, that there is only one operation where we need to communicate between nodes.
-It is step 5.
-At the same time, solving problems in sixth step and updating variables in other step can be implemented separabely in different nodes.
+Note, that there is only one operation (line \ref{line:mps_determ_decentr_nabla_g}) where we need to communicate between nodes.
+At the same time, all other operations, including solving sub-problems and updating variables can be implemented locally at the nodes.
 So, the total number of communication equals $\sum\limits_{k=1}^n T_k.$

 Further, we assume that regularization coefficients $R_\alpha, R_\beta$ are defined according to \eqref{R_alpha_beta_det}.
 We also introduce the following values:

 Using the result our result for this sliding in non-smooth case (see Section \ref{sec:MPS}) and results about penalization (see Section \ref{sec:spp_penalty}) we can obtain the following result about convergence. \begin{theorem} Let us assume that $\varepsilon \geq \delta.$ Suppose that parameters in the outer iterations of Algorithm \ref{alg:mps_deterministic_distr} are set to: